PacktPublishing/Building-Your-Own-JavaScript-Framework/chapter3/README.md

 ## Interactive script

 In this directory run `npm install` to fetch the framework artifacts.
 The script will unpack the framework examples into this directory.
+Running `npm start` to quickly get started with the Next.js example from this chapter.

 ## Unpacked contents